Child trafficking: Prevalence

+In the United States of America, from 2010-2015 approximately 1,400 individuals were arrested for the specific charge of sex trafficking of a minor.
+The average age of the perpetrator's are 28.5 years old, and 45.1% of victims knew their trafficker prior to being trafficked.
+Federal prosecution has increased significantly, 17% from 2019-2020 and children made up 69% of the victims in charged sex trafficking cases in 2020.

 Worldwide

 Trafficking of children has been documented in every region of the world.
 A widely used figure regarding the prevalence of this practice in 2012 was that 1.2 million children were trafficked each year, while current figures estimates the number is closer to 3 million in 2024.
 There has been a 25% increase in detection reported.

 Regional

 Regionally, The 2024 UNODC Global Report on Trafficking in Persons provides estimates for child trafficking by region per year:

 Central America and the Caribbean, Sub-Saharan Africa and North Africa recorded the highest share of children out of total detected victims (around 60%), followed by East Asia and the Pacific and South Asia.
 Child trafficking is the most prevalent in developing countries, though it does occur in developed and industrialized economies as well.
 Notably, the US Department of State publishes an annual "Trafficking in Persons" report which provides data regarding the prevalence of human and child trafficking in the majority of countries.
 As many as 300,000 American youth may be at risk of commercial sexual exploitation at any time.